AnirudhPotturi/AnirudhPotturi/README.md

 - 👋 Hi, I’m Anirudh
-- 👀 I’m interested in simulations.
+- 👀 I’m interested in perfroming simulations.
-- 🌱 I’m currently learning a lot of things.
-Web development is one of them.
+- 🌱 I’m currently learning about Docker.
 - 💞️ I’d like to develop an interactive portfolio website.

 <!---